awolde/ansible-shorewall/README.md

 # sets up shorewall on Debian 12/11

-You just need two NICs.

-Externale nic needs internet connection.
+I set this machine always when playing with ESXI.

+Create one more port group in your Esxi server and assign it vlan id 1 so that it wont collide with your LAN.

+Create a VM with two nics, one attached to VM network (your lan) and one to vlan1 you just created.

+External nic (VM network) needs internet connection if you want to route traffic from your vms.
 Internal nic can be left unconfigured - it will assume 192.168.10.1/24 ip address.
+This is not permanent, use netplan or Network Manager to set it even after reboot.
+This is my TODO.

+The playbook also sets up DHCP server running on internal interface (vlan1).

 Clone this repo and run ansible playbook: